pip-services/pip-services-docs/content/en/net/messaging/queues/messaging_capabilities.md

-- **canMessageCount**: bool - True if the queue supports reading message count.
+- **canMessageCount**: bool - true if the queue supports reading message count.
-- **canSend**: bool - True if the queue is able to send messages.
+- **canSend**: bool - true if the queue is able to send messages.
-- **canReceive**: bool - True if the queue is able to receive messages.
+- **canReceive**: bool - true if the queue is able to receive messages.
-- **canPeek**: bool - True if the queue is able to peek messages.
+- **canPeek**: bool - true if the queue is able to peek messages.
-- **canPeekBatch**: bool - True if the queue is able to peek multiple messages in one batch.
+- **canPeekBatch**: bool - true if the queue is able to peek multiple messages in one batch.
-- **canRenewLock**: bool - True if the queue is able to renew message lock.
+- **canRenewLock**: bool - true if the queue is able to renew message lock.
-- **canAbandon**: bool - True if the queue is able to abandon messages.
+- **canAbandon**: bool - true if the queue is able to abandon messages.
-- **canDeadLetter**: bool - True if the queue is able to send messages to dead letter queue.
+- **canDeadLetter**: bool - true if the queue is able to send messages to the dead letter queue.
-- **canClear**: bool - True if the queue can be cleared.
+- **canClear**: bool - true if the queue can be cleared.

 ### Properties